U Idioms

 - hidden, concealed

-The police officer went under cover to look for the drug dealers.
+The police officer was under cover during the robbery.

 under fire

-- being shot at or attacked, under (verbal) attack
+- being shot at or attacked physically, being attacked verbally

 The owner of the company is under fire for not paying his employees a fair salary.